seanpdoyle/paperclip-location/README.md

 The processor expects that the model in question has the following:

+* `location_locked` - a boolean flag to determine if the location has been manually overridden
 * `lat` - a float representing the latitude
 * `lng` - a float representing the longitude